suleymanarslan/notebook/quotes.md

 On pain and suffering;

-> Suffering is a gift.
-In it is hidden mercy.
+> Pain is a treasure, for it contains mercies.

 > The cure for pain is in the pain.

 > What hurts you, blesses you.
 Darkness is your candle.

 > These pains you feel are messengers.
 Listen to them.

-> Pain is a treasure, for it contains mercies.

 On comfort and desire;